systemd/mkosi/mkosi.md

 `--help`, `-h`
 : Show brief usage information.

+`--qemu-headless=`

+: When used with the build verb, this option adds `console=ttyS0` to the image's kernel command line and sets the terminal type of the serial console in the image to the terminal type of the host (more specifically, the value of the TERM environment variable passed to mkosi).
+This makes sure that all terminal features such as colors and shortcuts still work as expected when connecting to the qemu VM over the serial console (for example via `-nographic`).

+  When used with the qemu verb, this option adds the `-nographic` option to qemu's command line so qemu starts a headless vm and connects to its serial console from the current terminal instead of launching the VM in a separate window.

 ## Command Line Parameters and their Settings File Counterparts

 Most command line parameters may also be placed in an `mkosi.default`